Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Multi-objective optimization: main concepts and problem description

-where $\mathbf{x}=[x_1, \dots, x_d]^T$ is a vector of $d$ decision variables in the decision space $D$, $f: D \rightarrow \mathbb{R}^m$ is a vector-valued function yielding the $m$ objectives, and the functions $g_i$ ($i=1...p$) and $h_j$ ($j=1...q$) define inequality and equality constraints, respectively.
+where $\mathbf{x}=[x_1, \dots, x_d]^T$ is a vector of $d$ decision variables in the decision space $D$, $f: D \rightarrow \mathbb{R}^m$ is a vector-valued function yielding the $m$ objectives, and the function $g_i$ ($i=1,...,p$) defines inequality constraints.
 The goal of a multi-objective problem is to find the set of \textit{non-dominated} or \textit{Pareto-optimal} solutions.
-A solution $\mathbf{x}^{(1)}$ is said to dominate another solution $\mathbf{x}^{(2)}$ when it performs better than the latter on at least one objective, while not performing worse on any of the other objectives \cite{Miet99}.
+A solution $\mathbf{x}^{(1)}$ is said to dominate another solution $\mathbf{x}^{(2)}$ when it performs better than the latter on at least one objective, while not performing worse on any of the other objectives \citep{Miet99}.
 More formally, for $\mathbf{x}^{(1)}$ and $\mathbf{x}^{(2)}$ two vectors in $D$:

 \begin{itemize} \item $\mathbf{x}^{(1)} \prec \mathbf{x}^{(2)}$ means $\mathbf{x}^{(1)}$ dominates $\mathbf{x}^{(2)}$ iff $f_j(\mathbf{x}^{(1)}) \leq f_j(\mathbf{x}^{(2)}), \forall j \in \{1, \dots, m\}$, and $\exists j \in \{1, \dots, m\}$ such that $f_j(\mathbf{x}^{(1)}) < f_j(\mathbf{x}^{(2)})$